Source Water Protection (SWP)

-Surface water systems have Source Water Assessments that Minnesota Department of Health (MDH) prepared in 2003.
-The assessments contain information about water quality, the protection area, and potential sources of contamination.
+Surface water systems have historical Source Water Assessments that Minnesota Department of Health (MDH) prepared in 2003.
+The assessments contain information about systems' water quality, the protection area, and potential sources of contamination.
 In 2017, the Minnesota Legislature approved funding for MDH to help surface water systems update their Source Water Assessments and develop Surface Water Intake Protection Plans.

 Surface Water Intake Protection Plans use information from the Assessments to:

 - Identify and prioritize activities to protect the drinking water source; and

 - 2019 Source Water Assessment: City of Fairmont Public Water System (PDF)